timothycobrien/markov-cut-ups/README.md

 Markov Chain Cut-up project for French 3730.
 Inspired by technique of the same name by William S. Burroughs.
 # How to use
 * Clone the repo.
-* Have to compile using GCC, Clang not updated to handle filesystem yet.
+* Have to compile using G++-8, Clang not updated to handle filesystem yet.
 CMake should be configured to handle GCC compilation.
+* run `cmake` followed by `make` to generate the executable inside of `/bin`.
 * Place desired author's texts into a distinct directory inside the texts directory with their last name, likely needs to be .txt formatting.
 Other formatting may work but have only tested for .txt.
 * Run program from command line with at least 1 argument.
 Argument list is as follows:
     1. **Mandatory argument!** Number of words in the output for each author's texts.
 If there are 3 authors, then total output will be 3 times the number of words marked by this argument.